pac4j/pac4j/documentation/docs/how-to-implement-pac4j-for-a-new-framework.md

 1) a specific `EnvSpecificWebContext` implementing the [`WebContext`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/context/WebContext.java) interface except for JEE environment where you can already use the existing `JEEContext`.
 Your `EnvSpecificWebContext` should delegate to a [`SessionStore`](session-store.html) the calls regarding the web session management

-2) a specific `EnvSpecificHttpActionAdapter` implementing the [`HttpActionAdapter`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/HttpActionAdapter.java) if you need to turn actions performed on the web context into specific framework actions.
+2) a specific `EnvSpecificHttpActionAdapter` implementing the [`HttpActionAdapter`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/adapter/HttpActionAdapter.java) to perform actions on the web context.

 ### A) Secure an URL

-The [logic to secure an URL](security_filter.html) is defined by the `SecurityLogic` interface and its default implementation: [`DefaultSecurityLogic`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/engine/DefaultSecurityLogic.java).
+The [logic to secure an URL](security-filter.html) is defined by the `SecurityLogic` interface and its default implementation: [`DefaultSecurityLogic`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/engine/DefaultSecurityLogic.java).

 In your framework, you must define the appropriate "filter", "interceptor", "controller" or whatever the mechanism used to intercept the HTTP request and delegate to the `SecurityLogic` class.